 Frame Tent – A tent consisting of vinyl fabric top stretched over a tubular aluminum framework and containing no interior poles, only perimeter support poles.

 Guy Ropes/Straps – Ropes or straps with ratchets, that extend from the eaves of a tent at each side pole down to anchors in the ground, providing support for the roof.
-Straps/ratchets commonly used on larger tents.
+Straps/ratchets are commonly used on larger tents.

 Liners & Leg Drapes – An interior fabric used to mask the structural support of pole and frame tents, while still giving it warmth and ambiance.
 Usually white in color.